flyx/Zicross/Readme.md

 The first parameter instantiates the builder for a tuple of host and target system, with the host system given as NixPkgs instance, and the target system given as name.

-The second parameter contains standard `mkDerivation` attributes, along with `pkgConfigPrefix` which is the path to the folder containing `*.pc` files inside your packages.
+The second parameter contains standard `mkDerivation` attributes, along with `pkgConfigPrefix` (from your call to the package collector, see above).
-The given default is valid for Nix packages, but it will often be `/usr/lib/pkgconfig` or something similar in other cases (you should set this in the call to the package collector, where it will be piped through).

 #### buildZig